francisdiasbr/francisdiasbr/README.md

 ## Next

-Give me the honor of your visit the blog I expose my ideas about the Seventh Art: https://themoviesearchblog.netlify.app/
+Give me the honor of your visit in my blog, where I expose my ideas about the Seventh Art: https://themoviesearchblog.netlify.app/